peterc/rubydoom/README.md

 A pure-Ruby DOOM port for benchmarking purposes.
 Runs headlessly or in a playable graphical form (with sound) using [Gosu](https://www.libgosu.org/).

 The point of the project is not to be a DOOM implementation to *play*, but to be a **realistic, large workload for benchmarking Ruby implementations and their JIT compilers**.
-DOOM heavily exercises mixed hot loops (rasterizers, BSP traversal, fixed-point-style math), allocation patterns (visplanes, segs, mobjs), method-call density, and string manipulation.

 > [!NOTE]
-> DOOM1.WAD is needed but not included in this project.
-However, [you can get it here.](https://doomwiki.org/wiki/DOOM1.WAD)
+> The shareware version of DOOM1.WAD is needed but not included in this project due to licensing concerns.
+It is legal to download, however, and [you can get it here.](https://doomwiki.org/wiki/DOOM1.WAD)

-## Quick start
+## Quick start in game mode

-You need Ruby (tested on 4.0.2), `bundle`, and a shareware `DOOM1.WAD` (`doom1.wad` is also accepted as a filename) in the project root.
+You need Ruby (tested on 4.0.2 and 3.4.7 - or headlessly only on TruffleRuby 34), `bundle`, and, as mentioned above, a `DOOM1.WAD` (`doom1.wad` is also accepted as a filename) in the project root.

 ```sh
 bundle install